claudiux/docs/HOW_TO_MAKE_A_CLEAN_REFORK.md

 Open with nemo the folder `~/git/SpicesUpdate-nl/SpicesUpdate@claudiux/files/SpicesUpdate@claudiux/po`.

 Open with poEdit the SpicesUpdate@claudiux.pot file.
-Create a new Dutch translation and save it in the nl.po file.
+Create a new Dutch translation and save it.
+A new `nl.po` file was created into the same folder.

 In a terminal:

 ```
-cd ~/git/SpicesUpdate-nl/SpicesUpdate@claudiux/po
+cd ~/git/SpicesUpdate-nl/SpicesUpdate@claudiux/files/SpicesUpdate@claudiux/po
 git status
 git add nl.po
 git status